morr/jquery.appear/README.md

 This is a total revamp of original jquery.appear plugin hosted on http://code.google.com/p/jquery-appear/

-This plugin can be used to prevent unnecessary processeing for content that is hidden or is outside of the browser view port.
+This plugin can be used to prevent unnecessary processeing for content that is hidden or is outside of the browser viewport.

-It implements a custom *appear* event which is fired when an element became visible in the browser view port.
+It implements a custom *appear* event which is fired when an element became visible in the browser viewport.

         $('someselector').appear();
         $('someselector').on('appear', function() {